lifebit-ai/ukbb-tutorial/README.md

 # How to construct a pipeline on UKB CloudOS
-Tutorial covering Nextflow, containers, FlowCraft and UKB CloudOS.
+UK Biobank tutorial covering Nextflow, containers, FlowCraft and UKB CloudOS.